PaulWieland/homebridge-globalcache-gc100/README.md

 **Contact me on slack!**

-I'm a member of homebridgeteam.slack.com / chanel #plugins
+I'm a member of https://homebridgeteam.slack.com/messages/plugins/team/